MI7J/mangos/sql/additions/readme.txt

     cp 90 - Added helper functions to select units cp 91 - Fixed spell 50117 and ranks.
 Patch provided by kero99 cp 92 - Fix: don't allow to use some teleport spells at transport.
+Patch provided by Insider cp 93 - Fixed health amount of creature summoned by spell 16190.
 Patch provided by Insider